kevin-huff/youtube_queue/README.md

 ## Features

 - YouTube queue management: Open or close the queue, remove entries, and list queued videos.
-- Social scores: Handles and provides social score information.
+- Social scores: The streamer rates every video, and each user has their own Social Score based off these ratings.
 - AI capabilities: Toggles the AI functionality and uses AI to generate interactive responses.
 - Twitch interaction: Listens for specific commands in Twitch chat and performs corresponding actions.